 The prize is named for the late Richard G. Condon, whose work included the study of adolescence, family, and change among the Canadian Inuit.
 Psychological anthropology is defined broadly to include interrelationships among psychological, social and cultural phenomena.
 Essays will be judged on their relevance to psychological anthropology, organization and clarity, and their theoretical and methodological strengths.
-The winner will be recognized at the 2013 SPA Business Meeting in Chicago.
+The winner will be recognized at the SPA Business Meeting at the Annual Meeting of the American Anthropological Association.

 Papers submitted for consideration must follow these guidelines: